FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 - Build and deploy a simple guestbook application
 - Use OpenShift image streams to roll out an update
 - Deploy a multi-tier version of the guestbook application
-- Create a Watson Tone Analyzer service instance on IBM Cloud
+- Create a Watson Natural Language Understanding service instance on IBM Cloud
-- Bind the Tone Analyzer service instance to your application
+- Bind the Natural Language Understanding service instance to your application
 - Autoscale the guestbook app

 # Project Overview